Abhinavrajsrivastav/ZeoTap_Assessment1/ReadME.md

-# Java Spring Boot and React.js Project - Rule Engine with AST
+# Java Spring Boot and React.js Project - Rule Engine with AST Assessment 1

-Develop a simple ***3-tier rule engine application***(Simple UI, API and Backend, Data) to determine user eligibility based on attributes like age, department, income, spend etc.The system can use Abstract Syntax Tree (AST) to represent conditional rules and allow for dynamic creation,combination, and modification of these rules.
+Develop a simple **3-tier rule engine application** (Simple UI, API and Backend, Data) to determine user eligibility based on attributes like age, department, income, spending, etc. The system can use an Abstract Syntax Tree (AST) to represent conditional rules and allow for dynamic creation, combination, and modification of these rules.

 ## Project Structure
 ```